Abdominal hair: In humans

 Before puberty, the abdominal region of both males and females is covered with very fine vellus hair.
 In response to rising levels of androgens (mainly dihydrotestosterone) during and after puberty, the skin of the abdomen begins to produce coarser, longer and more pigmented hair (terminal hair).
 This process primarily affects men.
 Initially, hair grows in a vertical line from the pubic area up to the navel and from the thorax down to the navel.
-The development of abdominal hair normally begins during adulthood.
+The development of abdominal hair normally begins in the final stages of puberty.
 With some men, the abdominal hair will stay within a clearly defined vertical line, but in others, terminal hair will appear laterally as well as vertically, particularly in the area around the navel.
 This lateral spreading can continue into middle age.

 Some women may develop a small line of hair from the pubic area up to the navel.
 Excessive abdominal hair on women, following the male pattern, is a type of hirsutism.